alexajuno/notes/college/ux-ui/Lecture 1 - Introduction to HCI and UX-UI.md

-# Lecture 1: Introduction to HCI and UX/UI

 ## HCI

 - What is HCI? interdisciplinary
 - Why does HCI matter: affect business results
-- History of HCI: this is a new concept
+- History of HCI: this is a new concept and being researched recently
+- The 4 stages of HCI: intention, selection, execution, evaluation.
+  - Q: The selection stage is within a system (select button, menu, etc.) or might be about between many systems?
+- HCI Research Components: Task, People, Devices, Environment.
 - Có khá nhiều cách nói về việc một HCI Design như thế nào là tốt.
 Mình chỉ suy nghĩ đơn giản là thấy tốt thì tốt thui =)
 - History of HCI
   - Composed from many fields, relating to human mind, ergonomics and systems

-## Paradigms
+## Interaction Paradigms

 - Paradigms are the way of designing a product can be used for future
 - Some paradigms: real-time sharing, graphics display, personal computer, window systems, WIMP (Windows), direct manipulation (WYSIWYG)